fabianhogger/Article_App/README.md

 |lda70_2450|-24.631|0.349|70|
 |lda100_2450|-31.802|0.352|100|
 >As we see model coherence maximizes at 15 topics but the difference is quite minimal.
-WE might consider trying a model with 50 or more topics since the perplexity seems to be steadily decreasing.
 In general we see that the value of **Perplexity** is not as low as in the models trained only on the article names and **Coherence** is also lower.
 That might be explained by the fact that now the models are trained on a much bigger corpus.